A little bit about my practice…

 I work with women in particular and take the context of being a woman in today’s society, all of the roles we fill, and all of the expectations placed on us into account in our work together.
 In this way, we can come to understand our patterns, thoughts, feelings, and behaviors in both a personal sense as well as in a broader context.

 In my practice I work with women experiencing perinatal mood and anxiety disorders, anxiety, family and other relationship difficulties, mild to moderate depression, life transitions, and occupational stress.
+I also work with people struggling with insomnia using cognitive behavioral therapy for insomnia (CBT-I).
 I engage with individuals in a client-centered, acceptance and commitment therapy and cognitive behavioral therapy informed model, using mindfulness techniques and value-based goal setting, to work towards overcoming acute stressors and achieving realistic, healthy goals.

 My therapy philosophy